Sanakoshar/Exploratory-Data-Analysis-EDA-/README.md

 Data loading and preprocessing using Pandas
 Dataset exploration techniques
 Working with tabular data
-Building a strong foundation for Data Analytics and Data Science projects
+Building a strong foundation for Data Analytics and Data Science project
-# Repository Structure.............
-Exploratory-Data-Analysis-EDA/
-│
-├── zomato.csv
-├── zomato.py
-├── README.md
-└── requirements.txt (optional)
----

 ## Project 2: Titanic Dataset EDA

 ### Project Overview